gguillau/Cuetessa-Song-Valence-Prediction/README.md

 ## Objective

 Valence describes the musical positiveness of a track, e.g. ranging from sad/depressed to happy/cheerful.
 An automatic method of classifying the valence of pop songs is useful for playlist curation and other applications.
 The aim of this task is to develop a Python-based module to predict the valence of newly released pop songs.
+Publicly available datasets can be used for training and testing

 Two approaches are to use as input:
   - the audio data (e.g., .wav files) of songs